Shorten your post-processing learning curve …

 Every time you add an adjustment layer, and modify it, immediately turn the layer on and off a few times using its visibility icon (the little eye).
 This allows you to compare the adjustment you’ve just made with the pre-adjusted state.

 This is an invaluable tool for assessing your adjustment, of course, and making further tweaks as necessary.
 But it’s more than that – it’s a way to train your eye to recognise the effects of adjustments … and in time, to be able to predict the effects of adjustments before you even make them.

 The Alt trick

 I advise you to take this further.
-If you hold down the Alt key and click on the visibility icon of the Background layer, it toggles all the other layers on and off.
+If you hold down the Alt key (Option for Mac) and click on the visibility icon of the Background layer, it toggles all the other layers on and off.

 This allows you to review your whole edit, by comparing the original image to the completely adjusted one.

 Invest the time

 Both of the above methods train your eye to recognise the effect of all of your adjustments, and trains your brain to guide you through adjustments in the future.